What are you grateful for?

 Gratitude is a reciprocal act that serves as the basis of any relationship, business or otherwise.

 As children, expressing gratitude was one of the first things our parents taught us.
-They reminded us to thank relatives who brought us presents, strangers who commented on how cute we were while waiting in line at the checkout desk, and friends who gave us a helping hand whenever we needed it.
+They reminded us to thank relatives who brought us presents, to thank the waiter for bringing our food to our table in the restaurant, and friends who gave us a helping hand whenever we needed it.

-As we grew up, thanking others for their help, their kind words and small acts of kindness became second nature to us.
+As we grew up, thanking others for their help slowly became second nature to us.
 To this day, if we meet someone who doesn’t thank the waiter who serves their food, we think of them as rude and ungrateful—and with good reason, too!

 It’s not that there’s no place for gratitude in the workplace.
 Most of the participants commented that being thanked at work makes them feel good about themselves and increases their motivation.
 Almost all of them agreed they also felt happier and more fulfilled when they thanked their colleagues.
 But only 10% of them acted on the impulse!